 Benchmarks¶

 FeatCopilot has been extensively benchmarked to demonstrate its effectiveness in automated feature engineering.
-This page presents comprehensive results across 42 datasets spanning classification and regression tasks.
+This page presents comprehensive results across 63 datasets spanning classification, regression, forecasting, and text tasks.

 Executive Summary¶